saadam1n/MinecraftShaders/README.md

 - VL also is barely visible in small scenes and maybe a bit too much in large scenes
 - There is no fog for parts of the world behind the player due to the forward mie scattering that takes place in VL
 - The waving plants start shaking quickly when transitioning from rain to clear or clear to rain
-- Add support for oldPBR and other resource packs as well
 # Works used
 This shader is based of the works of:
 - Continuum Shader Tutorial